 Verdict

 Email login is better for most first-time Hyperliquid Android users.
-Wallet login is better for experienced DeFi users who already know they want direct self-custody from the start.That is the right default because Hyperliquid now supports a real bridge between the two worlds: easier email onboarding today, plus wallet export and wallet-linked workflows when users are ready for more control.
+Wallet login is better for experienced DeFi users who already know they want direct self-custody from the start.That is the right default because Hyperliquid now supports a real bridge between the two worlds: easier email onboarding today, and the option to move into a more traditional wallet-connected setup later, since the email-based account is itself on-chain (as of 2026-05).

 If you are starting fresh on Android, begin with the path that gets you funded and functional fastest.
 If you already live inside wallets, skip the shortcut and connect the wallet you trust.